johndavemanuel/johndavemanuel/README.md

 🔭 I’m currently working on different projects. (e-commerce and non-e-commerce)

-🌱 I’m currently learning React, Express and Typescript.
+🌱 I’m currently learning Shopify and Svelte.

-👯 I’m looking to collaborate on React projects.
+👯 I’m looking to collaborate on projects.

 🤔 I’m looking for help with developer roadmap.